HarithKK/JSwarm/src/main/java/examples/si/algo/ssa/ReadMe.md

 ```

 ## References
 <a id="1">[1]</a> Jain, Mohit, Vijander Singh, and Asha Rani.
-"A novel nature-inspired algorithm for optimization: Squirrel search algorithm."
+"A novel nature-inspired SIAlgorithm for optimization: Squirrel search SIAlgorithm."
 Swarm and evolutionary computation 44 (2019): 148-175.